lspieser/myonset/doc/source/quickstart.rst

 Myonset is a package to process and detect signal burst(s) onset and offset, developed for electromyographic (EMG) signal.
 Myonset implements tools for signal preprocessing, **automatic onset and offset detection**, as well as **visualization and correction** of onset and offset latencies.
-Standard processing pipeline in Myonset is briefly described below.
+Standard processing pipeline in myonset is briefly described below.

 1. Import EMG data
 ------------------